-Phase One: We will undertake qualitative research with young parents and community stakeholders to understand the health literacy of the community and identify service providers who are engaging in child safety and parenting, educational and employment services, and the role of family, community and other providers to support them.
+We will undertake qualitative research with young parents and community stakeholders to understand the health literacy of the community and identify service providers who are engaging in child safety and parenting, educational and employment services, and the role of family, community and other providers to support them.
 This research will be led by experienced Aboriginal investigators.

-Phase Two: A community-led intervention will be developed, informed by a literature review of effective interventions and stakeholder and community interviews.
+A community-led intervention will be developed, informed by a literature review of effective interventions and stakeholder and community interviews.
 The program will be delivered through the existing supported playgroup Goonimoo (run by WAMS), and WAMS’ Children’s Services (a combination of staff from the Aboriginal Maternal Health Strategy program, Health Checks for Children, New Directors Mothers and Babies).

-Phase three: Research staff working in partnership with the Yuwaya Ngarra-li team will work alongside the Aboriginal Health Worker to evaluate the program.
+Research staff working in partnership with the Yuwaya Ngarra-li team will work alongside the Aboriginal Health Worker to evaluate the program.
 The evaluation will describe and evaluate the project and its outcomes, articulate the supports identified by parents/caregivers during the project as valued by them for increasing their child’s safety, opportunities to improve the program, and identify long-term services and other measures that would provide improved safety and reduced hospital emergency presentations for children in Walgett.